dara-anya/GifTastic/README.md

     6) Click on any of the gifs to PLAY/PAUSE the gif.
     7) The number of topics you can submit is unlimited.
     8) The website is populated with a few topic buttons by default.

+    Notice: Double-click the static image when the gifs first load in.